BioKT/ResDocs/docs/Beast/installation.md

 # Beast and Beagle installation in a Linux server

-This instructions are valid for a Linux server running Ubuntu 14.04 LTS, with 2 Intel Xeon processors and 2 Nvidia GPUs.
-These instructions are based on those found in the [Beast](http://beast.bio.ed.ac.uk/BEAGLE) and [Beagle](https://github.com/beagle-dev/beagle-lib/wiki/LinuxInstallInstructions) sites, plus my own experience.
+These instructions are valid for a Linux server running Ubuntu 14.04 LTS, with 2 Intel Xeon processors and 2 Nvidia GPUs.
+They are are based on those found in the [Beast](http://beast.bio.ed.ac.uk/BEAGLE) and [Beagle](https://github.com/beagle-dev/beagle-lib/wiki/LinuxInstallInstructions) sites, plus my own experience.